plumatic/schema/CONTRIBUTING.md

  * ensure any new code is well-tested, and if possible, any issue fixed is covered by one or more new tests
  * check that all of the tests pass **in both Clojure and ClojureScript**

 To run the Clojure and ClojureScript tests, first run `lein cljx`, then run `lein test`.
+You must have phantomjs installed for the ClojureScript tests to run.